 Schmidt received an honorary doctorate from the Free University of Brussels (ULB) in 2008, was awarded the Franqui Interuniversity Chair in 2007, the most prestigious award in Belgium for foreign scholars, and was named a Jean Monnet Chair by the European Union Commission in 2001.
 She was also decorated by the French government as a Chevalier in the Order of the Palmes Académiques, and honored by the University of Massachusetts Boston with the Distinguished Scholar Award.
 Her book, Democracy in Europe, was named by the European Parliament and its President one of the top one hundred books written on the European Union since its founding (2015–‘One Hundred Books on Europe to Remember’ http://www.europarl.europa.eu/100books/en/list.htm) while her book, Democratizing France, received a special award at the Gaston Defferre Prize Ceremony in Marseilles (1992).
 Additionally, the International Political Economy section of the International Studies association honored her with the SWIPE award for mentoring women.
 In 2018, she received a Guggenheim Fellowship for a project on the “rhetoric of discontent,” in which she extends her comparative work to the US in a transatlantic investigation of the populist revolt against globalization (and Europeanization).
+In 2019, she was received the European Union Studies Association Lifetime Achievement Award.
 She was also named a Chevalier in the French Legion of Honor.